LeonardoFM73/LeonardoFM73/README.md

 # 👋 Hello there!

 Welcome to my GitHub!
-I'm **Leonardo Fajar**, a passionate Data Scientist and Machine Learning Engineer who loves building intelligent systems that solve real-world problems.
+I'm **Leonardo Fajar Mardika**, a passionate Data Scientist and Machine Learning Engineer who loves building intelligent systems that solve real-world problems.

 🚀 I work with:
 - Python, Jupyter, and Streamlit for rapid ML prototyping